openlab-at-city-tech/openlab/wp-content/plugins/mappress-google-maps-for-wordpress/readme.txt

 Tags: maps, google maps, leaflet, store locator, map plugin Requires at least: 5.9.5
 Requires PHP: 7.0
-Tested up to: 6.8
+Tested up to: 6.9
-Stable tag: 2.95.12
+Stable tag: 2.96.3

 MapPress is the easiest way to add unlimited interactive Google and Leaflet maps to WordPress.

 == Description ==
-MapPress is the easiest way to add unlimited, beautiful interactive Google and Leaflet maps to WordPress.
+MapPress is the easiest way to add unlimited, beautiful interactive Google and Leaflet maps to WordPress, with Gutenberg map blocks and classic editor support.

-Create **unlimited maps and markers** using Gutenberg blocks or the classic editor.
+Create **unlimited maps and markers**.
 The popup map editor makes creating and editing maps easy!

 Upgrade to [MapPress Pro](https://mappresspro.com/mappress) for even more features, including custom icons (with a built-in icon editor!), search and filter, clustering, and much more.
 See it in action on the [MapPress Home Page](https://mappresspro.com/mappress) or test it yourself with a [Free Demo Site](https://mappresspro.com/demo)!